sbecker11/affine-xform-tool/public/README.md

 - Real-time visualization of the rotation
 - Orthographic projection for true 2D visualization
 - Random placement of points in the plane
-- Text input field for text at plane origin.
+- Random placement of random words in the plane

 ## Installation